AdobeDocs/media-analytics.en/help/reporting/dimensions/pod-position.md

 ---
 title: Pod position
-description: The Pod position dimension reports the offset of each ad break inside the content as a classification of the Ad pod dimension, or as an eVar populated using a processing rule.
+description: Reports the offset of each ad break inside the content.
 feature: Dimensions
 role: User, Admin
 ---